Lighthouses of Canada: Saskatchewan and Alberta

 reservoirs and a small number of privately built lighthouses.
 Even though

-they are unofficial, we list these lighthouses if they stand beside navigable
+they are unofficial, the Directory lists these lighthouses if they stand beside navigable

 water, have some plausible navigational value, and are active during the

 - 1989.
 Active (privately maintained); focal plane about 48 m (155 ft);

 flashing white light.
 11.5 m (38 ft) hexagonal wood tower with lantern

 and gallery.
 D.J.
 King's photo is at right, Lighthouse Digest has

 by Amy Chang, Michelle Paul has a 2012 photo, Elisabeth Poscher has a 2011 photo, and Google has a street view and a satellite view.
 Built as a tourist attraction, the lighthouse overlooks both